+Recommended Clinical Approach

-- Units, Frequency, & Duration: When medical necessity criteria is met without exclusionary criteria, referral to a cardiac electrophysiologist (a specialized cardiologist) or trained cardiologist to consider the implantation of an internal loop recorder (ILR).
-A single outpatient procedure is anticipated.
-The implant duration can be up to four years, depending on the device's battery life.
-Periodic recordings are actively or passively transmitted for interpretation by a physician. - Criteria for Subsequent Requests: Subsequent requests are only accepted with documentation of device malfunction, an infection that required removal of the initial device, or incorrect placement resulting in poor sensing, all with a documented continued need for monitoring. - Recommended Clinical Approach: Noninvasive ambulatory ECG monitoring is recommended first in patients with clinical scenarios such as symptoms suggestive of an arrhythmia, unexplained syncope, and/or cryogenic stroke (i.e., stroke of unknown cause) with a concern for atrial fibrillation.
-Poor diagnostic yield of noninvasive monitoring in the setting of continued symptoms may lead a physician to recommend an ILR for their patient.1-4 This procedure is performed by a cardiac electrophysiologist (specialized cardiologist) or trained cardiologist, and referral to a center that supports this service is required. - Exclusions: None.
+Noninvasive ambulatory ECG monitoring is recommended first in patients with clinical scenarios such as symptoms suggestive of an arrhythmia, unexplained syncope, and/or cryptogenic stroke (i.e., stroke of unknown cause) with a concern for atrial fibrillation (AF).
+Poor diagnostic yield of noninvasive monitoring in the setting of continued symptoms may lead a physician to recommend an internal loop recorder (ILR) for their patient.
+This procedure is performed by a cardiac electrophysiologist (specialized cardiologist) or trained cardiologist, and referral to a center that supports this service is required.